 How To Treat Allergies

 Treatment plans vary depending on the allergy, but they usually involve medication, managing the environment to remove the allergen, or both.
 Not every dog will need all these measures, so talk with your vet once you know what your dog is allergic to.

 Here are a few common ways to deal with dog allergies:

 - Antihistamines, steroids, and other medications may relieve itching.
 Steroids aren’t a long-term solution, however, since they can cause serious health problems.
 Antihistamines are safer, although they may make your dog drowsy.

 - Immunotherapy may make your dog less allergic, although it doesn’t work for food allergies.

 - Air filters cut down on airborne allergens, and air conditioning makes it harder for allergy culprits like mold to grow.

 - Essential fatty acids supplements help relieve symptoms in some dogs.

-- For dust mite allergies, wash the dog’s bed (even if it’s your bedspread) in hot water every other week or even weekly.
-If he’s allowed on furniture, put down a towel or blanket on furniture that you can wash in hot water.
+- For dust mite allergies, wash your dog’s bed, even if it’s your bedspread, in hot water every other week or even weekly.
+If your pup is allowed on furniture, put down a towel or blanket that you can wash in hot water.

 - To keep an allergic dog’s sensitive skin from drying out after bathtime, bathe with hypoallergenic dog shampoos and crème rinse only, and rinse with water thoroughly.